-Walga Rock: Everything You Need to Know
+Walga Rock: Everything you need to know

 Words and photos by Cassie Wilkins.

-The Western Australian outback is home to many secrets and mysteries, but one big one is Walga Rock.
 The second-biggest monolith in the country after Uluru, this mega monzogranite is not only of epic proportions, it’s also 2.6 billion years old and is home to WA’s largest Aboriginal rock art gallery – which features a mysterious motif that has puzzled experts and visitors alike for generations.
 And, chances are, it hasn’t even crossed your radar… yet.

 So, without further ado, let’s delve right in!
 Here’s everything you need to know about Walga Rock.